open-sdg/open-sdg/docs/translation.md

 Instead, you should see something like this:

-`<h1>{{ t.general.sdg }}</h1>`
+`<h1>{{ page.t.general.sdg }}</h1>`

-The `t` variable contains a nested structure of translation values, corresponding to the folder structure of the [sdg-translations](https://github.com/open-sdg/sdg-translations) repository.
+The `page.t` variable contains a nested structure of translation values, corresponding to the folder structure of the [sdg-translations](https://github.com/open-sdg/sdg-translations) repository.
 In the example above, the "general" refers to [this file](https://github.com/open-sdg/sdg-translations/blob/develop/translations/en/general.yml), and the "sdg" refers to [that line within the file](https://github.com/open-sdg/sdg-translations/blob/develop/translations/en/general.yml#L5).

 Jekyll will display translated text according to the "language" specified in the "front matter" of the current document.